dacrands/gatsby-blog/src/pages/08-9-2018-third/index.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/e/ec/Raven_Matrix.svg/290px-Raven_Matrix.svg.png)

 Perhaps the primary issue is feeling bound to the component.
-This may reflect my lack of familiarity with CSS-in-JS design conventions, but when I think of writing designs, I think of writing styles I can reuse throughout many components.
+This may reflect my lack of familiarity with CSS-in-JS design conventions, but when I think of writing designs, I think of writing styles I can reuse throughout many components, that span the document.
 To me, inline styles are the antithesis of what I think good CSS should be -- reuasble.

 ### Introducing styled-components
 I believe keeping an open-mind is important.
 That said, as I was learning about this Gatsby stuff I came across a rather intriguing technology that had me rethink this whole CSS-in-JS way of life.